onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/cluster-members.md

 control over access and privileges.
 :::

 ## Reviewing existing members

 Cluster members can be viewed in two modes — direct and effective.
-The *direct* view shows only those members who have been directly added to the cluster — either through token invitation or group membership.
-The *effective* view, on the other hand, shows all members who actually have access to the cluster.
+The **direct** view shows only those members who have been directly added to the cluster — either through token invitation or group membership.
+The **effective** view, on the other hand, shows all members who have access to the cluster.
 It differs from the set of direct members by including additional groups and users who are members of direct groups.

 ![image](../../../../images/admin-guide/oneprovider/configuration/cluster-members/effective-cluster-members.png#screenshot)

-By expanding each entry in the members list, you can view their privileges.
+By expanding each entry in the list of members, you can view their privileges.
 In the direct view, only privileges granted during the member addition process are displayed (and editable), while in the effective view, calculated privileges resulting from the privileges of intermediate groups are shown (read-only).

 ![image](../../../../images/admin-guide/oneprovider/configuration/cluster-members/cluster-member-perms.png#screenshot)

-Furthermore, by changing the view aspect to *Memberships*, you can also see how a particular member is in a membership relation with the cluster.
+Furthermore, by changing the view aspect to **Memberships**, you can also see how a particular member is in a membership relation with the cluster.
 This helps in finding information about through which group a user became a member of the cluster.